jscs-dev/node-jscs/README.md

 Type: `Array`

-Values: Array of quoted operators
+Values: Array of quoted operators or true to disallow space before postfix for all unary operators (i.e. increment/decrement operators)

 #### Example